JetBrains/Qodana/topics/custom-profiles.md

 Using `inspections`, you can:

-* Enable or disable a specific group or an inspection
+* Enable or disable a specific group or an inspection,
-* Define the order of applying these settings
+* Define the order of applying these settings,
-* Define the paths or scopes to be ignored by the specific group or the inspection
+* Define the paths or scopes to be ignored by the specific group or the inspection,
-* Change severity levels of the specific group or the inspection
+* Customise severity for specific inspections or inspection groups,
-* Configure inspection options
+* Configure inspection options.

 ```yaml
 inspections: